Shmaug/Stratum_OLD/Plugins/TerrainSystem/blog.md

-vkCAVE
+Stratum

 Trevor Hedstrom

-vkCAVE is a high-performance Vulkan rendering engine with multi-GPU support, and minimal dependencies.
+Stratum is a high-performance Vulkan rendering engine with multi-GPU support, and minimal dependencies.
 It provides developers with rapid prototyping capabilities and easy extensibility for all varieties of rendering implementations.

 # Features